 Assistant Director and Director for J.D.
 Advising

-Yih-hsien began working at OCS as a JD Advisor in 2002 and became Assistant Director for J.D.
-Advising in February 2008.
+Yih-hsien has been an advisor in the Office of Career Services since 2002.
 She has also served as a reader with the Law School Admissions Office.
 She received an A.B. in History from Columbia College and a J.D. from Harvard Law School in 1995.
-While a student at HLS, she served as co-chair of APALSA and an Executive Editor of the Women’s Law Journal.
+While a student at HLS, she served as co-chair of APALSA and an Executive Editor of the Women’s Law Journal (now the Harvard Journal on Law & Gender).
 After HLS, she practiced for three years in both the corporate and litigation departments at Davis Polk & Wardwell in New York, and then worked as in-house counsel to a life insurance company in Baltimore, where she managed the company’s litigation and advised on employment issues.
 Yih-hsien also holds an M.A. in Higher Education Administration from Teachers College.
-A resident of Cambridge, Yih-hsien is passionate about her two boys, the New York Yankees and good food.
+A resident of Cambridge, Yih-hsien is passionate about her family, the New York Yankees, and good food.

 Marjorie joined OCS in July 2014 and focuses on advising students and alumni seeking judicial clerkships.
 She received her B.A. from Princeton University, and her J.D. from Boston University School of Law, where she was an Edward F. Hennessey Scholar and a member of the Public Interest Law Journal.
 For a number of years, Marjorie was engaged in private practice in the Boston office of a national law firm, and she subsequently served as a staff attorney for the United States District Court for the District of Massachusetts.
 Since 2011, she has taught legal research and writing to students at Boston University School of Law.
 Most recently, Marjorie enjoyed working with J.D. students at Boston University School of Law, where she provided career advice on a variety of topics.